KankakeeCommunityCollege/recover-newsroom/_posts/2023-01-19-students-invited.md

 ---
 ![](/uploads/2022/search-is-on-for-student-trustee250x250.jpg){: .float-image-right width="250" height="250"}Each year, one student is selected as the Student Trustee for KCC, and represents students on the KCC Board of Trustees.

 If you would like to lead assigned projects, serve as an active member of KCC’s Student Advisory Council and take part in various college events and ceremonies: this is the opportunity for you.
+Additionally, the trustee will receive a $1500 scholarship courtesy of the KCC Foundation.

 "Students in this prestigious position have an advantage when competing for scholarships and employment opportunities," said Maurice Sullivan, KCC coordinator of student life.